Winner of IFS™ Innovation Award announced

 “I am pleased to announce the winner of the first IFS Innovation Award,” IFS CEO Alastair Sorbie said.
 “Martin’s solution is perfectly in line with IFS’s innovation philosophy.
 We believe that when it comes to innovation—be it technological or business-related—there truly is strength in numbers.
 We look forward to our continued collaboration with Martin within the framework of an IFS Labs project.”

 “It is a great honor to win the IFS Innovation Award,” Martin Kvapilik said.
 “My solution is based on a simple idea: collaboration breeds innovation.
 I am very much looking forward to seeing my sketch turned into a fully-fledged product prototype.”

 As a member of the innovation club, membership is granted for a limited time and continued membership is earned by contributing new ideas and commenting on others.
 Non-members have visibility of the proposed innovations to drive curiosity and interest to join the clubs.
 Martin’s idea combines innovation clubs with visitor sourcing, leveraging the fact that people visiting an organization, be it for a week or just for an hour, have a different perspective compared to employees.
 Visitors can join innovation clubs and participate through an application on their smartphone.

-In addition to being awarded the cash price of EUR 10.000 at the IFS World Conference, Martin’s innovation club will be converted into a prototype by IFS Labs, starting immediately after the conference.
+Kvapilik will be awarded the cash prize of EUR 10,000 at the IFS World Conference, and the innovation club will be converted into a prototype by IFS Labs, starting immediately after the conference.